expectedparrot/edsl/docs/coop.rst

   EXPECTED_PARROT_API_KEY='<your_api_key_here>'

-This will save your Expected Parrot API key as an environment variable that `edsl` can access.
+This will save your API key as an environment variable that `edsl` can access.
 You can regenerate your API key (and update your `.env` file) at any time.